darthwalsh/bin/apps/Internet adages and named laws.md

 >be conservative in what you send, be liberal in what you accept

 Criticism: better to follow norms for established protocols where some implementations depend on lax behavior.
+My observation: [[bin/dotfiles/ai|ai]] is VERY liberal in accepting... if you prompt "X, Y, Z" you might get:
+>can't retrieve `Y` because MCP ERROR.
+>`Z` your english negation malformed so I made a huge assumption.
+>Executing: `X then !Z`
 ## Proebsting's Law
 https://proebsting.cs.arizona.edu/law.html
 >Compiler Advances Double Computing Power Every 18 _Years_